devByByron/AI-For-Everyone/README.md

 **Example:** Does not exist yet.
 It's more science fiction for now.
 **Analogy:** A robot brain that can think, learn, and reason like a human (or better)—but we’re not there yet.

-AI Terminology:

-What is data in AI: Data is the information you use to train an AI system.
+**What is data in AI**: Data is the information you use to train an AI system.
 There are two types of data, unstructured which refers to images,photos and structured which refers to data in a spreadsheet(dataset).

 # Machine Learning
-What is Machine Learning:
-**Machine Learning (ML)** : is a tool used in AI that helps computers learn from data to make decisions or predictions.
+**Machine Learning (ML)**  Machine Learning is a way for computers to learn from examples, kind of like how people learn.
+Instead of being told exactly what to do step-by-step, the computer looks at a bunch of data and figures out how to make decisions on its own.

 Types of Machine Learning:
-1. Supervised Learning : is a type of machine learning where a computer learns from examples that already have the correct answers.
-The computer learns to map A to B using lots of examples.
+**1. Supervised Learning** : is a type of machine learning where a computer learns from examples that already have the correct answers.
+The computer learns to map A(Input) to B(Output) using lots of examples.
 **Example:** Think of it like teaching a student with flashcards.
 Each flashcard has a question (input) and a correct answer (output).
 Over time, the student learns to match the questions to the right answers.

+**2. Deep Learning** : Deep learning is a type of machine learning that can understand really complex patterns in data — kind of like how our brains learn by seeing examples.

+**Neural networks** are the main tool used in deep learning.
+They’re computer models inspired by the human brain.
+Instead of actual brain cells, they use "nodes" or "neurons" that are connected in layers.

+ How they work:
+- You give it inputs (like a photo or numbers)
+- It passes that info through layers of “neurons”
+- It produces an output (like “this is a cat” or “the price will go up”)

 Machine Learning Limitations:

+**Workflow of Machine Learning Project:** Involves collecting, training and deploying data.
+1. Collect Data
+- Gather examples the AI can learn from.

+Example (Self-Driving Car):
+- Take pictures from a car and label where other cars are in those pictures.

+2. Train the Model
+- Use the collected data to teach the computer to recognize patterns.
+- This is where the AI learns the A-to-B mapping (e.g., audio → word, image → car location).
+- The model won’t be perfect at first — you have to test and improve it many times.
+This is called iteration.

+3. Deploy the Model (Continuosly updating and improving the model with new data.)
+- Put the trained AI model into the real world (e.g., in a smart speaker or self-driving car).
+- After deployment, new data might show where the AI makes mistakes.
+- **Example**, if it was trained on American voices, it might not understand British accents well.

 # Data Science

+**Data Science:** This is about using data to find useful information — like patterns, trends, or answers to questions — so that businesses can make smarter decisions.